Danica Patrick: Media appearances

-Patrick made her acting debut in the February 10, 2010, episode of CSI: NY where she played a race car driver suspected of murder.
+Patrick made her acting debut in the February 10, 2010 episode of CSI: NY, in which she played a race car driver suspected of murder.
 She also voiced herself in a cameo role in The Simpsons episode "How Munched Is That Birdie in the Window?" and was featured as a character on a 2010 episode of South Park called "Poor and Stupid".
 Patrick appears as a playable guest character in the video game Sonic & All-Stars Racing Transformed, providing her own voice and appeared in the game's commercial.
 She also appeared in Archie Comics' Sonic Universe #45, which adapted some of the game storyline.
-Fox NASCAR hired Patrick on February 21, 2015, as a booth analyst for Xfinity Series races.
+NASCAR on Fox hired Patrick on February 21, 2015, as a booth analyst for Xfinity Series races.
 She provided commentary for the race at Michigan.
 Patrick also voices the race car character Rally in Nickelodeon's Blaze and the Monster Machines 2016 animated series.
 In June 2017, she joined Fox's Cup driver-only broadcast of the Xfinity Series race at Pocono Raceway, working in the studio alongside Denny Hamlin.
 A documentary entitled Danica which chronicles Patrick's professional and personal life premiered on November 8 on Epix.
 Her second book, Pretty Intense, was released on December 26.
-Patrick had a cameo role in Maroon 5's "Girls Like You" featuring Cardi B. On 18 July, she became the first woman to host the ESPY Awards.
-Starting in 2019, Patrick was a studio analyst for NBC's broadcast of the Indianapolis 500.
-In August 2019, she launched a weekly podcast called Pretty Intense in which she discusses success and spirituality with guests.
+Patrick had a cameo role in Maroon 5's "Girls Like You" featuring Cardi B. On July 18, 2018, she became the first woman to host the ESPY Awards.

+Patrick has been a studio analyst for NBC's broadcasts of the Indianapolis 500 each year since 2019.
+In August 2019, she launched a weekly podcast called Pretty Intense in which she discusses success, spirituality, and consciousness with guests.
 She joined the Sky Sports F1 broadcast team as a pundit for the 2021 United States Grand Prix.
-Patrick has also commentated on Superstar Racing Experience events on CBS in 2021 and select rounds of the NASCAR Cup Series for Fox from 2022.
+Patrick also commentated on Superstar Racing Experience events on CBS in 2021 and was a guest color commentator for the NASCAR Cup Series races at Las Vegas and Phoenix for Fox in 2022 and 2023.
+She became a pundit for the sixth season of the Netflix documentary series Formula 1: Drive to Survive in 2024.

 Endorsements and philanthropy

 IMG talent agency and Excel Sports Management represent Patrick.
-She has appeared in advertising campaigns for AirTran Airways, Secret, Nationwide Insurance, Tissot, Chevrolet, Coca-Cola, Peak Antifreeze, William Rast, Hot Wheels, GoDaddy.com, Nature's Bakery and Lyft.
+She has appeared in advertising campaigns for AirTran Airways, Boost Mobile, Secret, Nationwide Insurance, Tissot, Chevrolet, Coca-Cola, Peak Antifreeze, William Rast, Hot Wheels, GoDaddy.com, Nature's Bakery, Lyft,OPI and Endurance Warranty.
 Patrick promotes health-conscious lifestyles and partnered with Williams Sonoma to campaign for No Kid Hungry.
 She is the celebrity spokeswoman for DRIVE4COPD, an awareness campaign for chronic obstructive pulmonary disease, from which her grandmother died.
 In 2014, she joined The Players' Tribune as a featured writer, having been immediately attracted to founder and former shortstop Derek Jeter's concept of allowing athletes to write and control their own content.